Latest on COVID-19 Pandemic

 Health Inequity

 The pandemic has proven especially lethal in predominantly Black and other neighborhoods of color that face systemic inequality including lack of access to quality health care combined with a shrinking safety net for critical public services.
 According to the COVID Racial Data Tracker, COVID has had a deadly impact on Black, Indigenous, Latinx and other people of color with Black people dying at twice the rate of white people.
-Authorities also saw significant disparities in vaccination rates from zip code to zip code within communities, often reflecting economic and social inequities in those same populations.
-As it attacked poor communities in the U.S. and globally, it also exhibited catastrophic growth in countries with large concentrations of urban poverty or with the most fragile health systems.
-In both rich and poor countries, the virus exposes and exploits every weak point in the health infrastructure.
+In both rich and poor countries, the virus exposed and exploited every weak point in the health infrastructure.
 Where you live may determine whether you live or die.
-Fortunately the disparity in black and neighborhoods of color in the U.S. has diminished considerably due to significant health system efforts to address the issue, but many of the basic causes of health inequity remain.
+While some of those issues have been addressed, many of the basic causes of health inequity remain.

-Health inequity retains its deadly potential in communities of color with poor health care access as vaccine distribution lagged dangerously behind better-resourced neighbors.
-And that was why the COVAX pillar of access was considered so critical at the beginning as the only global effort to ensure that people in all corners of the world got access to COVID-19 vaccines when they were available, regardless of their wealth.
-The COVAX initiative, however, faced serious challenges of supply, logistics, and bureaucracies, as many under-resourced countries initially made little progress with vaccinations because the manufacture and distribution of vaccines still had not met their growing need.
-As an example, 80% of people in high-income countries have been vaccinated, but just 16% of people in low-income countries are.
+Global health inequity retains its deadly potential in communities of color with poor health care access as vaccine distribution lagged dangerously behind better-resourced neighbors.
 Vaccine hesitancy is also playing a significant role in countries and in communities in the U.S. where in the past the public health system has failed the people, leading to a historic mistrust of authorities.
 This lack of trust also highlights the importance of robust information and public education campaigns to promote vaccination.
 The COVID-19 Pandemic has brought new attention to the health equity crisis on a national and global scale and the complexity of building solutions.

 Misinformation has hindered vaccine uptake among pregnant women.
 A recent poll found that one in seven adults (14%) have heard that pregnant women should not get the COVID-19 vaccine and believe it to be true, rising to nearly one in four (24%) among women who are pregnant or planning to become pregnant.
-Though the CDC recommends COVID-19 vaccines for pregnant people, about 30% of pregnant women in the United States remain unvaccinated.
 READ MORE about this lingering misinformation.

 Urging Vaccinations for Children